adrianhelvik/funky-di/README.md

 Important note
 --------------

-This package should only be used on node, not in the browser, as the injector relies upon parsing the toString of functions for injection.
+This package should only be used with node, not in the browser, as the injector relies upon parsing the toString of functions for injection.